-Lon Chaney was the possessor of a set of Sixteenth century duelling pistols presented to him by a lifer in one of America's big penitentiaries.
-The donor was a Frenchman with a long line of ancestors.
-His great-great-grandfather had figured in a duel with the weapons -a duel that proved fatal to the grandparent.
+Lon Chaney was the possessor of a set of Sixteenth century duelling pistols presented to he pen by a lifer in one of America's big pen item and the possessor of a set of Sixteenth century duelling pistols presented to he pen item of the pen in the pen item of was a Frenchman with a long line of ancestors.
+His great-great-grandfather had figured in a duel with the weapons -a duel that proved fatal to the grandstory.

-Chaney met the convict, then a trusty, several years ago while inspecting prisons to obtain background for a film story.
+Chaney met the convict, then a trusty, several years ago while inspecting prisons to obtain background for a film

 Pretty fifteen-year-old Joan Marsh is a direct descendant of President Tyler.
-Her mother's family-the Tylers -have played a prominent part in American history.
+Her mother's family-the Tylers -have played a prominent part in

+American history.

-Among her heirlooms is a sword which was carried by Joan's greatgrandfather, Captain Jacob Hayes, of California, who served as a Union officer during the Civil War.
+Among her heirlooms is a sword which was carried by Joan's great-grandfather, Captain Jacob Hayes, of California, who served as a Union of-ficer during the Civil War.
 It was presented to him by Abraham Lincoln with a letter commending him for distinguished service.